PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/4a-Connect-Prime-to-Toolbox-Mac.md

     being used are displayed.
 5. Find the serial port that starts with “tty.LEGOHub” and copy the full name of the port.
     ### Troubleshooting:
     If this serial port cannot be found, open the LEGO Educational SPIKE app.
     - Unplug the LEGO SPIKE Prime from the computer if it is plugged in
     - Turn the SPIKE Prime off and then back on
     - Open a new project and select the “connect” button in the upper left-hand corner of the screen
-    - Select “Connect via Bluetooth” in the upper right-hand corner of the window that pops up.
+    - Select “Connect via Bluetooth” in the upper right-hand corner ofthe window that pops up.
     - Follow the instructions from LEGO for connecting via Bluetooth
     - Be sure to close the LEGO SPIKE Prime from the app after connecting.
 This will block communication with the server if not disconnected.
     - Repeat the steps above.

-6. Open the serial.js document inside of the folder path _SpatialToolbox-Mac-_ _Interns/vuforia-spatial-edge-server/addons/vuforia-spatial-robotic-_
+6. Open the serial.js document inside of the folder path ```SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server/addons/vuforia-spatial-robotic-addon/interfaces/SPIKE-Prime```
-    _addon/interfaces/SPIKE-Prime_.
     - Go to line 23 of serial.js and replace the serial port with the one that was just copied that starts with tty.LEGOHub.
 This is the string directly after SerialPort(.
 For example, the code at line 23 that was used when making this tutorial was ```const port = newSerialPort(‘/dev/tty.LEGOHubPTCAcademic-Seri’, {```, where PTCAcademic is the distinct name that was given to the hub.
     ### Troubleshooting:
-    - Make sure to keep /dev/ at the beginningof  the line.
-Also, pay close attention to the syntax of the line.
-Removing the bracket on the end of the line can cause an error in the system.
+    - Make sure to keep /dev/ at the beginning of the line, and keep the bracket on the end of the line.

 7. In Terminal, navigate back to SpatialToolbox-Mac-Interns/vuforia-spatial- edge-server with the code cd Documents/SpatialToolbox-Mac-Interns/vuforia-